-You're building fast, your IT team lives in Slack, and traditional IT service management (ITSM) tools feel like they were designed for a different era.
-Most ITSM platforms still force your employees into separate portals and complex workflows that nobody wants to use, especially when you're trying to move at startup speed.
+You're building fast, your IT team lives in Slack, and traditional IT service management (ITSM) tools feel like they were designed for a different era of enterprise IT.
+Most ITSM platforms still force employees into separate portals and complex workflows that slow teams down, especially when you're trying to move at startup speed.

 The good news is that modern teams don't have to choose between growth velocity and organized IT operations anymore.
-Cloud-based ITSM solutions for startups are finally building for how distributed teams actually work, bringing service delivery directly into Slack where your conversations already happen.
+AI-native service desks are moving beyond ticketing, automating work directly inside Slack instead of sending employees to external portals.

 TLDR: